3nws/beako-bot/README.md

 - Add more osu! functionality
 - Make the results prettier, they look awful
 - Add tracking for animes as well
-- Properly handle no images on some MangaDex series.

 ———————————No Images?———————————
 ⠀⣞⢽⢪⢣⢣⢣⢫⡺⡵⣝⡮⣗⢷⢽⢽⢽⣮⡷⡽⣜⣜⢮⢺⣜⢷⢽⢝⡽⣝ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀